MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams-general.md

 If this policy is turned off, users won't be able to create new channel meetings.
 However, existing channel meetings can be edited by the organizer of the event.

-Schedule a meeting will be disabled.
+Schedule a meeting won't be enabled.

 ![Screenshot showing the Schedule a meeting option in Teams.](media/schedule-meeting-option.png)

-Channel selection is disabled.
+Channel selection won't be enabled.

 [![Screenshot showing the calendar option for selecting a channel that you want to schedule a meeting in.](media/meeting-policies-select-a-channel-to-meet-in.png)](media/meeting-policies-select-a-channel-to-meet-in.png#lightbox)

-In the channel posts page, the following functionalities will be disabled:
+In the channel posts page, the following functionalities won't be available:

 - **Schedule a meeting** button on the channel reply compose box.
   ![Screenshot showing the calendar option for selecting a channel in which you want to schedule a meeting.](media/schedule-meeting-disabled-in-chat2.png)